Tax preparers

 Save Image

 Data on higher education choices for Tax preparers from The Department of Education and Census Bureau.
-The most common major for Tax preparers is Business but a relatively high number of Tax preparers hold a major in Business.
+The most common major for Tax preparers is Business but the most specialized major according to RCA in 2024 were Business.

 Majors